OpenEvalProject/evals/manuscripts/elife-96803/v1/manuscript.md

 Subjects were engaged with the task, shown by a high rate of challenge acceptance (M = 76.80%, SD = 15.20, range = 15.60–100%) and moderate-to-good enjoyment ratings (M = 2.56, SD = 0.92; on a 0–4 scale).
 Qualitative data of subjects describing their decision-making process during the task further confirmed high engagement (see Appendix 3).

-## Computational modelling
+#### Computational modelling

 A model space of nine models was considered, varying in the implemented parameter and cost function (see Mathematical definition of the model space for mathematical definitions of all models).
 Prior to model fitting, parameter recovery confirmed all models yield meaningful parameter estimates (Model validation).
 All models showed good convergence (effective sample size (ESS) >4223; R-hats <1.002 for all estimates).
-Model comparison by out-of-sample predictive accuracy identified the model implementing three parameters (acceptance bias α, reward sensitivity βR\begin{document}$\beta _{R}$\end{document}, and effort sensitivity βE\begin{document}$\beta _{E}$\end{document}), with a parabolic cost function (subsequently referred to as the full parabolic model) as the winning model (leave-one-out information criterion [LOOIC; lower is better] = 29,734.8; expected log posterior density [ELPD; higher is better] = –14,867.4; Figure 3E).
+Model comparison by out-of-sample predictive accuracy identified the model implementing three parameters (acceptance bias α, reward sensitivity $\beta_{R}$, and effort sensitivity $\beta_{E}$), with a parabolic cost function (subsequently referred to as the full parabolic model) as the winning model (leave-one-out information criterion [LOOIC; lower is better] = 29,734.8; expected log posterior density [ELPD; higher is better] = –14,867.4; Figure 3E).
 This was in line with our pre-registered hypotheses.
 Predictive validity of the full parabolic model was validated with posterior predictive checks, showing excellent accordance between observed and model-predicted choice data (across effort levels: R2 = 0.95, across reward levels: R2 = 0.94; Figure 3F).

-## Test–retest reliability
+#### Test–retest reliability

 We validated the task in a smaller in-person sample (N = 30, tested twice ~7 days apart, holding time-of-day at testing constant) to assess test–retest reliability of parameter estimates, showing moderate to excellent reliability for all parameters (i.e., all intraclass correlation coefficients > 0.4, all p < 0.01).
 Parameter estimates from modelling the data at one session predicted subjects’ choices at the other session better than chance and better than group-level parameters predictions (all p < 0.01) (Mkrtchian et al., 2023) (full details reported in Appendix 2).

-## Transdiagnostic analysis: questionnaire measures predict effort-based decision-making
+### Transdiagnostic analysis: questionnaire measures predict effort-based decision-making

 We used partial least squares (PLS) regression to relate individual-level mean posterior parameter values resulting from the model fitting of the full parabolic model to the questionnaire measures.
 To explore individual effects post hoc, we followed up on effects found in the PLS regression using Bayesian generalized linear models (GLMs), controlling for age and gender.

-## Acceptance bias
+#### Acceptance bias

 The acceptance bias was best predicted by a model with one component, with its highest factor loadings from psychiatric measures increasing values indicate symptom severity; SHAPS Snaith et al., 1995: –0.665; Apathy Evaluation Scale [AES] Marin et al., 1991: –0.588; Dimensional Anhedonia Rating Scale [DARS] Rizvi et al., 2015: –0.487.
 Weaker loadings were found for circadian measures higher values indicate later chronotype; Mornigness–Eveningness Questionnaire [MEQ] Horne and Ostberg, 1976: –0.262; Munich Chronotype Questionnaire [MCTQ] Roenneberg et al., 2003: –0.117 and metabolic measures higher values indicate higher metabolic risk; body mass index [BMI]: –0.115; Finnish Type-2 Diabetes Risk Score questionnaire [FINDRISC] Lindström and Tuomilehto, 2003: –0.068.
 Permutation testing indicated the predictive value of the resulting component (with factor loadings described above) was significant out-of-sample (root-mean-squared error [RMSE] = 0.203, p = 0.001).